margotmg/margotmg.github.io/_projects/4_project.md

 **Impact**
 - The research provides empirical grounding in a space often shaped by assumptions.
 It shows that LS and ES occupy overlapping regions of a simplification continuum, shifting the discussion from binary classification toward a more nuanced understanding of text complexity.
 - Insights from the survey and manual analysis shed light on how editors conceptualize simplification.
 - The study highlights inconsistencies in how LS and ES are applied.
-This can motivate initiatives toward shared editorial guidelines, fostering more consistent and transparent language accessibility practices across Germany.
+This can motivate initiatives toward shared editorial guidelines, fostering more consistent and transparent language accessibility practices acorss Germany.

 ---

 ## Reflections